menu

 4. We have 800+ people on board with an extensive range of competencies

-We have technical experts engaged in different delivery processes, a Product Design department with a number of UX/UI and Business Analysis specialists, a QA department, and engineers that excel in machine learning, artificial intelligence, blockchain, big data, IT security, and so on.
+We have technical experts engaged in different delivery processes, a Product Design department with a number of UX/UI and Business Analysis specialists, a QA department, and engineers who excel in ML/AI, Low-code / no-code solutions, big data, cybersecurity services, and so on.

 Plus, we provide plenty of training for our teams to improve their skills.
-We have our own training centre called the FP Academy – with 43 skilled trainers.
-In 2019 alone, we organised 81 internal sessions, and we regularly participate in external training sessions and conferences – in as many as 229 last year.
+We have our own training centre called the FP Academy – with 43 skilled trainers alone, we organised 81 internal sessions, and we regularly participate in external training sessions and conferences.
 We’ve got our clients covered, no matter what kind of project they have in mind.

 1. We start by listening to understand our clients’ needs